All Episodes

 No, but you know what I've been realizing too, like just about me.

-Like, there's moments of the day almost every day where I'll have some like intuitive, I'll say something like so intuitive and tight, but I'll say it like only once in a while does that get captured on the camera.
+Like there's moments of the day, almost every day, where I'll have some like intuitive, I'll say something like so intuitive and tight, but I'll say it like only once in a while does that get captured on the camera.

 Like when I'm supposed to be doing my job here, I'm just babbling.

-But I'll like get on the plane tonight and have a conversation with the person next to me, and it'll be like next level.
+I don't know what I'm talking about, but I'll like get on the plane tonight and have a conversation with the person next to me and it'll be like next level on.

-And so I I wonder about that.
+And so I wonder about that.

-No, I think people say you ever do that.
+No, I think people say you ever do that?

 Oh, yeah.